romaan/simply/README.md

 I have organised a few simple programming questions and answers.
 Anyone can use this to practise simple programming concepts.
 I would encourage to read the questions and develop your own solutions, if required, refer to the answers mentioned in this repository.

-# Numbers and bitwise operators
+# Numbers and bitwise operators (NB)

-- 001 Swap two numbers
+- 001 Swap two numbers - DoneR
 - 002 Reverse a number
 - 003 Print all the prime numbers in the range 1 to N

-# Strings
+# Strings (STR)

-- 001 Find the first non-repeated character in a string
+- 001 Find the first non-repeated character in a string - Partially Done
 - 002 Reverse a string iteratively and recursively
 - 003 Determine if a string has all unique characters.
 What if you can not use additional data structures?
 - 004 Check if string is a palindrome